AntonHarbers/CV-App/README.md

 ## Notes:

-Using Reacts useState and Preacts signals implementations for state management.
-This branch uses signals.
-Using the uuid library for custom item ids.
+Using Preacts signals implementations for state management Using the uuid library for custom item ids.
 Persistant data with localStorage.